bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 In the context of WebAssembly, a _host_ refers to a WebAssembly runtime capable of executing WebAssembly binaries.
 A _guest_ refers to the WebAssembly binary that is executed by the host.
-(These terms come from virtualization, where a guest is a software-based virtual machine that runs on physical hardware, which is the "host")
+(These terms borrow from their analogs in [virtualization](https://en.wikipedia.org/wiki/Virtualization), where a guest is a software-based virtual machine that runs on physical hardware, which is the "host")